euge166/2BL-Project/README.md

   exp(-r*T) * E[payoff]

 ## Correlated Basket Option

+Because of doubled diversification, the correlated 50/50 basket options have less volatility.
+This means that with lower volatility, there are lower chances of ending above the strike price, thus lower prices.
+We should see this expressed in the output of the model.

 ### Two correlated standard normals are generated using a 2x2 factorization:
   c1 = z1